mapr-demos/predictive-maintenance/README.md

 After you have run that command you should be able to visualize the streaming IoT data.
 There are two ways to visualize this data:

-1. ***Grafana dashboard*** - Depending on where you have installed Grafana, this can be opened with a URL like [http://maprdemo:3000](http://maprdemo:3000)
+1. ***Time-Series Dashboard*** - Depending on where you have installed Grafana, this can be opened with a URL like [http://maprdemo:3000](http://maprdemo:3000)

 <img src="https://github.com/mapr-demos/predictive-maintenance/blob/master/images/grafana_screenshot_2.png" width="50%" align="center">

-2. ***Factory HVAC mock-up*** - Update the `OPENTSDB_HOST` variable at the top of [webapp/BuildingControl.html](https://github.com/mapr-demos/predictive-maintenance/blob/master/webapp/BuildingControl.html), then open it to see a simulated view of the HVAC system from a simple serverless web page.
+2. ***Factory Monitoring Software*** - This factory diagnositics mock-up displays real-time HVAC data with a serverless HTML5 file that should work in any web browser.
+Update the `OPENTSDB_HOST` variable at the top of [webapp/BuildingControl.html](https://github.com/mapr-demos/predictive-maintenance/blob/master/webapp/BuildingControl.html), then open it in a web browser.

 <img src="https://github.com/mapr-demos/predictive-maintenance/blob/master/images/BuildingControl.png" width="50%" align="center">